urah001/Bus-Ticket-Booking-System/note.md

 try `npm i <module> --legacy-peer-deps` give up and cry ! :)

+remeber to alway
+: ng version then
+nvm use node 20

 come back and try to change the npm registry
 . npm config set registry http://registry.npmjs.org/ --- using this now and showing possitive result . npm config set registry http://registry.npmjs.cf/ -- tried this and it didnt go well